swax/NAISYS/docs/006-erp-orders.md

   "description": "AI-first ERP system",
   "_links": [
     { "rel": "self", "href": "/api/erp/" },
-    { "rel": "planning-orders", "href": "/api/erp/orders" },
+    { "rel": "orders", "href": "/api/erp/orders" },
     { "rel": "schemas", "href": "/api/erp/schemas/" },
     { "rel": "api-reference", "href": "/erp/api-reference" }
   ],
   "_actions": [
-    { "rel": "create-planning-order", "href": "/api/erp/orders", "method": "POST", "schema": "/api/erp/schemas/CreatePlanningOrder" }
+    { "rel": "create-order", "href": "/api/erp/orders", "method": "POST", "schema": "/api/erp/schemas/CreateOrder" }
   ]
 }
 ```

 From this single response, an agent knows: what the API is, where to find the full spec, what resources exist, and how to create new ones.
-Execution orders (runs) are nested under planning orders and discovered via planning order links.
+Order runs are nested under orders and discovered via order links.

 ## Data Model

-The order system uses a three-tier hierarchy: Planning Orders define what to build, Revisions capture the approval workflow, and Order Runs track the actual work.
+The order system uses a three-tier hierarchy: Orders define what to build, Revisions capture the approval workflow, and Order Runs track the actual work.

-### Planning Orders
+### Orders

 The top-level entity representing a type of work to be done.